-– The spectrum needs analysis will need to determine how much spectrum is required for missions to meet various communications requirements and performance objectives.
+– For scientific lunar robotic and human surface missions, there are 3 categories of elements involved in the radio frequency architecture: surface elements, in-space elements and Earth-based elements.
+The radio links between the in-space elements and the Earth-based elements are planned to utilize spectrum that is currently allocated to space research service (space-to-Earth) (Earth-to-space) and supported by multiple networks of ground stations.
+In-space elements include transportation spacecraft, space platforms and relay satellites.
+These in-space elements around the Moon’s orbits may possess capabilities to communicate with the Earth, with another spacecraft/platform/satellite in the Moon’s orbit, and surface elements, depending on their individual mission objectives and whether humans are onboard.
+For surface elements, there are stationary and non-stationary elements with or without direct links to the Earth or an in-space element but always maintain communication with another surface element.
+The ubiquitous connectivity between surface elements is the means to maximize scientific return and to serve as the safety net to maintain visibility to the instrumentation and astronauts working/traveling on the Moon.
+Spaceflight lessons-learned confirmed a RF architecture with a minimum number of single point failures and redundancy to enable link connectivity to and between in-space and surface elements is essential, especially in the initial scientific mission roadmap for future missions.
+Additionally, regulatory certainty and protection are fundamental in spaceflight missions.

+In-space and surface elements described above and in this Report are space stations in the Moon’s orbits or on the Moon’s surface, as confirmed by the outcome of the BR’s examination of the Radio Regulations and contained in the Director’s Report to the WRC-23.

+The spectrum needs analysis for each category of elements called out above are included below.

 Various frequency ranges (low band, high band) are needed to address varying data rate requirements and distances from the base camp for different expedition crews.
 Reliable communications including high-definition video, clear audio, high speed bi-directional data transfer between the base camp and each element in a point-to-multipoint network topology that leverages existing commercial technologies would reduce development cycles and non-recurring costs.
-Additionally, higher frequency bands can support wider bandwidths for higher data throughput, local network capability for high activity areas, and point-to-point for throughput and/or greater distances.
+Additionally, higher frequency bands can support wider bandwidths for increased data throughput, local network capability for high activity areas, and point-to-point links for throughput and/or greater distances.
 Selecting potential frequency bands that have commonality with earth-based services leads to efficiencies in hardware and testing.

 – A number of user scenarios are planned for compatible local communications, for example between a surface vehicle and an orbiter, between surface vehicles, and between orbiters.
 Sufficient frequency separation is also required to enable compatible and simultaneous communications in the lunar space.
 As such, a variety of frequencies may be needed to address this type of operation.

 – Additional use cases requiring radio communications include space suits, handhelds, robotic landers and payloads, lunar vehicles, extravehicular activity (EVA), robotic rovers, habitation system support, manufacturing assets, and human landing systems.
 Such systems require spectrum access on both Lunar Surface and with Lunar Orbiting Satellites.

+Table 1.
+Lunar Surface Use Cases and Data Rates